Trump says London hospital is like 'a war zone' from knife attacks

 It's unclear what hospital Trump was referring to.
 But the BBC reported that a trauma surgeon at the Royal London Hospital recently told the network that his fellow doctors have compared it to an Afghan war zone.

-"Some of my military colleagues have described their practice here as being similar to being at [Helmand province's former Camp] Bastion," Dr. Martin Griffiths told the BBC.
-"We routinely have children under our care, 13, 14, 15 years old are daily occurrences, knife and gun wounds."
+"Some of my military colleagues have described their practice here as being similar to being at (Helmand province's former Camp) Bastion," Dr. Martin Griffiths told the BBC.
+"We routinely have children under our care -- 13, 14, 15 years old are daily occurrences, knife and gun wounds."

 British media outlets cited his quotes in stories published last month.